shiriivtsan/spotinst-functions-examples/node-spotinst-api-getGroups/README.md

 ### Installing

 First you will need to fork this repository and set it up on your local machine.
-Then you will need to install the serverless-spotinst-functions plugin and the HTTPS library by running this command inside the project repository:
+Then you will need to install the serverless-spotinst-functions plugin as well as the request and the request-promise libraries by running this command inside the project repository:

 ```
 npm install